 If you’re running a company, one of the most important things you’ll want to understand is how shares work.

-For some companies, shares will be allocated evenly among owners.
-Other companies will split up shares, so that some owners own more of the company than others.
+For some companies, shares will be allocated evenly among owners, while in other cases the division of shares means that some owners hold a larger stake than others.

-A common question that is asked in this situation is, “How many shares can a company have?”
+A common question in this situation is, “How many shares can a company have?”

 How Do Shares Work In A Private Company?

 Secondly, shares may be acquired through a share sale.
-This is where an existing owner of shares in the company (a ‘shareholder’) decides to sell their shares to a third party.
-In this scenario, the parties would need to enter into a Share Sale Agreement, recording the details of the sale are in writing.
+In this scenario, an existing shareholder sells their shares to a third party.
+The parties would then document the transaction in a Share Sale Agreement to ensure all details are recorded in writing.

 How Many Shares Can A Company Have?